-The machinist persuaded William Murphy and Lemuel Bowen, two of Ford’s backers, to still produce automobiles under the name Cadillac, the surname of the founder of Detroit, Michigan.
+The machinist persuaded William Murphy and Lemuel Bowen, two of Ford’s backers, to still produce automobiles.
+He suggested the name Cadillac, the surname of the founder of Detroit, Michigan.
 Leland’s plan involved the use of a single cylinder engine of his own design, while using Ford’s body design, still owned by the investors.
-The financial backers jumped at the plan.
-Officially established on August 22, 1902, Cadillac took up residence in the former Ford factory at Cass Street and Amsterdam Avenue in Detroit.
+The financial backers agreed and Leland and co. officially established Cadillac on August 22, 1902.
+The new car company took up residence in the former Ford factory at Cass Street and Amsterdam Avenue in Detroit.

 The first Cadillacs were nearly identical in form to the 1903 Ford Model A. Each company used minor variations of the former Henry Ford Company plans to build their cars.
 The first Cadillacs went on display at the January 1903 New York Auto Show, receiving much praise for their workmanship.
 The company took some 2,000 orders at the show thanks to the vehicle’s precision manufacturing and demonstrable reliability that placed Cadillac above its competitors.
 The rest, as they say, is history.